Executioner (character): Skurge

+Brute Benhurst

-Once, Amora gave the Executioner's axe to a mortal man called Brute Benhurst.
-Thor, believing him Skurge (this second Executioner wore a mask), tried not to fight him until the Executioner hit Kevin Masterson (son of Eric Masterson).
-Thor recognized hitting a boy as an ignoble thing which Skurge would never do, and defeated the new Executioner.
+After Skurge's death, Amora gave his Bloodaxe to a mortal called Brute Benhurst, making him a replacement Executioner.
+Thor initially believed Benhurst to be a resurrected Skurge, as he wore a mask.
+Thor tried not to fight him until the Executioner hit Kevin Masterson (son of Eric Masterson).
+Thor recognized hitting a kid as an ignoble thing which Skurge would never do, and defeated the new Executioner.

-Odin later recruits Skurge to aid Eric Masterson in fighting off the influence of the Bloodaxe, the former weapon that Skurge wielded.

-Enchantress attempts to attack Yggdrasil to free Executioner from Valhalla, although doing so threatens all reality.
-She is stopped by Thor, Loki, and Balder, who convince her that her actions are dishonoring Skurge's memory.

-Kid Loki disguised himself as Enchantress to get Executioner out of Hel so that he can assist the Asgardians of the Galaxy in securing the Nagalfar Beacon.

-During the "War of the Realms" storyline, Executioner and the Asgardians of the Galaxy fought against Malekith the Accursed's forces.
-Executioner was hit many times by the arrows fired by the Asgardian Angels.
-Before he died from his injuries, he opened a portal from Heven so that Angela can kill the Queen of Angels.
-Executioner was surprised to find himself in Valhalla.

 Crazy Gang

 The Executioner is a silent android swathed in a long robe and hood and armed with an axe.
 It follows the commands of the Red Queen and seems to lack any real intelligence.
 It was destroyed under unknown circumstances, but it had been destroyed and repaired before.

 Daniel DuBois

 A character named The Executioner (Daniel DuBois) appears in Dark Reign: Young Avengers.
 He is described as "a rich and organized urban vigilante who hunts and kills criminal scum.
 And likes to hurt pets."
 It is later revealed that this Executioner is the son of Princess Python, and knows Kate Bishop from school, and is aware of her secret identity, knowledge that he uses to try to blackmail his way onto the team.

 Executioner is not aware of his mother's identity as Princess Python until it is actually pointed out to him.
 However, it may be that he was simply in denial about this matter, as Norman Osborn comments that if his mother was Princess Python, then he would like to think he would know and Kate Bishop immediately realizes who she is upon meeting her.